joecity/jekyll-now/_posts/2015-01-27-product-owner-backlog.md

 That's a thing you ask?
 Think about it this way - a sprint, or an iteration, is like a game of Tetris.
 The Tetris board represents the limited time that a team will have, and the pieces can represent the user stories.
 Imagine if in a game of Tetris, all of the blocks that fell from the top were just 1 block pieces.
 The game would be too easy; filling the board up efficiently with little waste would be a breeze.
 But as the Tetris blocks get bigger - say they start coming out as 10 block pieces, well filling the board efficiently becomes challenging if not impossible.

 It is the same with user stories.
-Nice small stories that can be done in a day or two are great for the team to work with efficiently on, and plan for.
+Nice small stories that can be done in a day or two are great for the team to work efficiently on, and plan for.
 As the stories get larger though, and they start taking multiple days or even weeks, well this makes it almost impossible to plan for.
 Certain people get stuck on the story, it becomes difficult to test, changes may start overlapping and impacting other stories, the list goes on.

 ### Symptoms